 When an entitlement such as the Age Pension has been in place for more than a century, it’s tempting to assume that the rules are well-known and easy to follow.
 Not so, unfortunately.
 Every day the Retirement Essentials Customer Services Team hears from retirees who either didn’t know about rules or didn’t thoroughly understand them, much to their financial detriment.

 As you know the team at Retirement Essentials is dedicated to helping to make things as easy as possible for those who are planning for or living in retirement.
-Today we share a summary of five aspects of Age Pension eligibility that continue to confound applicants and result in lower fortnightly payments.
-These mistakes run the gamut from timing, reporting, complexity of the means test and partner rules to how to value your assets.
+Today we share a summary of five aspects of Age Pension eligibility that continue to confuse applicants often resulting in lower payments.
+These mistakes range from timing, reporting, complexity of the means test and partner rules to ways to value your assets.
 Read on to see if it’s timely to check how you are complying with all these different requirements.

 1. Timing your application

 Most 60-somethings are aware that the eligibility age for the Age Pension is 67.
-But waiting to apply until your 67th birthday is not necessary.
+But you don’t have to wait to apply until your 67th birthday.
 You can do so up to 13 weeks before.
-Given current wait times of 2-4 months for applications to be processed, your aim is to receive benefits as soon as you are able.
+Given current wait times of two – four months for applications to be processed, your aim is to receive benefits as soon as you are able.
 But this doesn’t mean that you should wait until 13 weeks before your birthday to check your potential eligibility.
 This can and should be done much further in advance.
 How you manage your money (including your super) for at least the five years prior to retirement can have a major effect on things like gifting, younger spouse options, your access to super and more.
 Knowing your likely level of eligibility will help to guide your decisions in the lead up to Age Pension age in the most efficient manner.

 2. Getting around to it